-Projects funded with Housing Credits only, Housing Credits combined with HOME funds, and Multifamily Housing Revenue Bonds combined with Housing Credits will be included within the 2-mile radius requirement.
-Radius is defined as a straight line extending from the center of a circle to the circumference.
-The 2-mile radius for each project must be clearly defined in the market study.
+Projects funded with Housing Credits only, Housing Credits combined with HOME funds, and Multifamily Housing Revenue Bonds combined with Housing Credits will be included within the 2 mile radius requirement.

-The following are exceptions to the 2-mile radius requirement:
+The following are exceptions to the 2 mile radius requirement:

-- a.)
-Applications for the rehabilitation of existing multifamily residential rental housing which is at least 50% or more occupied at the time of application submittal. - b.)
-Applications that contain financing through HUD's HOPE VI, Choice Neighborhoods, Replacement Housing Factor funds, Capital Fund Program funds and Promise Neighborhood.
+(i.)
+Applications for the rehabilitation of existing multifamily residential rental housing which is at least 50% or more occupied at the time of application submittal.

-- c.)
-Applications for the rehabilitation of an existing building(s) that is (are) listed on the National Register of Historical Places. - d.)
+- (ii.)
+Applications that contain financing through HUD's Choice Neighborhoods, Replacement Housing Factor funds, Capital Fund Program funds and Promise Neighborhood. - (iii.)
+Applications for the rehabilitation of an existing building(s) that is (are) listed on the National Register of Historical Places. - (iv.)
 Applications for the rehabilitation of an existing building(s) that secured a commitment of Alabama Historic Rehabilitation Tax Credits.